Equipping Africa’s science that solves Africa’s developmental challenges

 • Failing to report suspected or actual cases of SEAH or child abuse

-• Code of Conduct: Signed commitment by all staff and partners
+Code of Conduct: Signed commitment by all personnel

 • Reporting Channels: Accessible, confidential mechanisms (hotline, email)